 On Windows, you can restore your system back to how it was at a certain point in time using System Restore Points.
 There are usually automatically created every week and before events such as installing a Windows update.
-If this is the first time you’re hearing about system restore point or you want to know how to manually create one, you can check out our previous post.
-To enable System Restore on your PC or to make sure it is on, you can refer to this guide.
-You can also create a desktop shortcut to Create a system restore point.
-But today we’re going to show you how to create automatic system restore point daily on Windows 10.
+If this is the first time you’re hearing about system restore point or you want to know how to manually create and use a restore point, you can check out our guide.
+You can also refer to our guide if you want to enable system restore pint on your PC.
+Today, we’re going to show you how you can create an automatic restore point daily on Windows 10.

 This works because Windows is pretty good at deleting older restore points when necessary.
 The default amount of space system restore points can use is 2% of the disk space.
 When that limit is reached, Windows will delete the oldest of the restore points.
 So you don’t need to worry about your computer getting filled up with a bunch of restore points.